NiklasElsaesser/FaceBias/README.md

 ## Conclusion
 The results show a clear bias towards the training data.
 Men showing happy or neutral facial expressions were consistenly classified as male.
 The model associated the male attribute always with neutrality, thus failing to identify emotional happiness in men.
 Caused by lack of training data and insufficient labeling.

-A similar patterm emerged for women showing neutral facial expressions.
-Since the algorithm had been exclusively trained on women showing happy facial epxressions, it linked the female gender to happiness.
+A similar pattern emerged for women, showing neutral facial expressions.
+Since the algorithm had been exclusively trained on women showing happy facial expressions, it linked the female gender to happiness.
 This was caused by the same problem as for men.

-This project showed that it is important to not only include every attribute (male/female, neutral/happy) but to also make sure that very attribute is represented in relation with it's  counterparts.
+This project showed that it is important to not only include every attribute (male/female, neutral/happy) but to also make sure that very attribute is represented in relation to its  counterparts.

 The results show how important a diversified, properly labeled and extensive dataset is, when it comes to machine learning.